 While finish might seem like a purely aesthetic choice, it’s important to remember that portable vaporizers spend a lot of time in your pocket with keys and change, and are prone to being dropped.
 The brushed finish on the PAX 2 means minor dents and scratches could go unnoticed.
 Even a well-loved one could pass for a like-new model, under the right light.

-There are two major components to the connectivity and software side of the PAX 3 update.
-The first is a seemingly minor feature that’s actually a rather major quality of life improvement -- tactile feedback.
-The unit vibrates at you when you start it up, and then again when it’s ready to vape.
-It’s a nice touch that helps avoid you having to look down at the light to see whether it’s ready to go
+Apart from the new heating element, there are convenience updates as well.
+The PAX 3 now vibrates at you when you start it up, and then again when it’s ready to vape.
+It’s a nice touch that helps avoid you having to look down at the light to see whether it’s ready to go.

-The second piece of the puzzle is even more significant.
-The PAX 3 has Bluetooth LE, allowing it to connect to your smartphone wirelessly.
+The PAX 3 also has Bluetooth LE, allowing it to connect to your smartphone wirelessly.
 The PAX Vapor app allows you to tweak settings, control the device, and trigger games or special modes at the touch of a button.
 It also allows for firmware updates to the PAX 3, so if PAX Vapor rolls out new modes or games, you’ll be able to take advantage.

 The game-changing updates that drew PAX owners to the PAX 2, allowing them to stop buying lubricant for their mouthpieces, are more significant than what we saw this time around.
 Apart from a few minor functional differences, the PAX 2 and PAX 3 are remarkably similar.
-The third iteration improves on the second’s offering with a much faster heat rate, and a connected app, but if you don’t dabble in extracts, you won’t find those upgraded features all that compelling.
-Where you can tell the difference is in price.
+The third iteration improves on the second’s offering with a much faster heat rate, and a connected app plus the option for concentrates.
+Where the pavement meets the road is really the price.

-The PAX 2 sits at an even $200, while the new PAX 3 costs $80 more.
-If you often find yourself wanting a way to vaporize concentrates, the more expensive option is worth the extra bucks, and you get some extra goodies for free there.
+If you often find yourself wanting a way to vaporize concentrates, the PAX 3 Complete is worth the extra bucks, if you want the latest tech but are a dry herb only kind of vaporist then the PAX 3 Basic Kit is for you.
 The PAX 2 is still an awesome, budget-friendly option for the loose leaf purist, who doesn’t need the frills.